 The Anishinaabe Initiatives Division provides specialized support services – academic, personal, social and cultural supports for Anishinaabe students.
 It is currently governed by an Anishinaabe Peoples’ Council.

 The Anishinaabe Student Life Centre strives to be a home away from home for Indigenous students.
 This space allows Anishinaabe students to create a sense of community and join in activities and cultural events.
-You can talk and visit with Elders, meet other students, use the computer lab or printer, or have a cup of coffee or tea.
+You can talk and visit with Elders, meet other students, use the computer lab and printer, or have a cup of coffee or tea.

 The Anishinaabe Initiatives Division, in conjunction with the Shingwauk Anishinaabe Students Association, offers events, ceremonies and feasts throughout the year.
 Some of the major events include the Annual Elders’ Gathering, the Annual Gathering at the Rapids Pow Wow, an Elders in Residence weekly program, weekly “soup’s on” day, the annual Family Christmas Party and the annual Anishinaabe Grad Dinner and Dance at the end of the academic school year.